Hello Beloveds.

 Ideas,

-Worries is trying to take up residence and imbalance our well-being.
+And concerns is trying to take up residence and imbalance our well-being.

 When thoughts pull at your sleeve,

-When the mind is screaming,
+When the mind starts screaming,

 Figure this out,

-Don't forget to do this,
+Don't forget to do this.

-Or what if something goes wrong?
+What if something goes wrong?

-Simply whisper inwardly,
+Simply a whisper inwardly,

 Not right now.